Pier Painting 2017

 Fishing Line Recycling Canisters 2018

 San Clemente Pier is categorized as both a fishing and pleasure pier by the state of California.
 The Pier attracts hundreds of fishing folks daily (bonito, yellowfin, seabass, croaker and an occasional shark are common catch).
 Fishing Line can entangle and kill wildlife and cause boat damage.
 It’s not biodegradable and can remain in the environment over 600 years according to the CA division of Boating and Wildlife.
-PierPride worked closely with USBOAT to create five canisters to dispose used fishing line, to be installed May 2019.
+PierPride worked closely with USBOAT to create five canisters to dispose used fishing line.
 PierPride thanks Dana Wharf Sportfishing and Whale Watching who hosted a Cruise into History during 2018 PierPride month to raise funds for this environmentally important project.